keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 The fourth feature is rational creation or innovation.
 Innovative creation is intrinsically related, I think, to speech, sociality, and rational practice.
 That is, one of the forms practical reasoning takes is that we *innovate* — we create and design and plan actions, new behaviors, new games, new languages, new activities, and so on.
 The structural features of our grammatical system allows us to create new propositions from a finite set of words, without which we could not tell stories or write philosophy papers.
 Furthermore, living within a social order, practical primates create living spaces, utensils, farming implements, and so on.
 We even create new social orders.

-The human differentiam of 'practical rationality' entails not only abstract reasoning but speech, sociality, rational practice, and creation.
+The human differentia of 'practical rationality' entails not only abstract reasoning but speech, sociality, rational practice, and creation.
 Such norms are not *only* accessible to us, but would be accessible to an "alien anthropologist" observing humanity from the "outside."
 The alien anthropologist, if indeed it had enough of its own rationality to be able to have anthropological science, could observe these actions and infer the existence of the property of rationality.

 ## Objections

 I must now clear up a few possible misunderstandings and address a few objections.
 The first misunderstanding that we should avoid is a misunderstanding about the concept of a nature.
 Chris Toner's epigraph states that *human nature is normative.* I don't insist on the term 'nature', as some object to it on aesthetic grounds; we could equally say that genetically modern homo sapiens sapiens are potentially practical, rational primates.
 The important thing is not the term 'nature' or 'human nature' but the concept of a nature.
 What do I mean by a nature or life form?

-In the old classificatory schemes, philosophers provided a genus and a differentiam to pick out the unique "nature" of any life form or natural kind.
+In the old classificatory schemes, philosophers provided a genus and a differentia to pick out the unique "nature" of any life form or natural kind.
 Not every kind-concept corresponds to a real nature: *the set of medium sized objects immediately to my left* is not a natural kind, nor is *All human beings born in Ireland.* The kind-concepts under review are not just any generalizations but scientific and biological kinds that arise from inquiry and on which inquiry depends.
 We start out knowing nothing about an organism (say, some species of beetle) and come to discover not only that they exist but a whole set of properties: their genetic traits, their evolutionary history, their natural habitats, diet, predators, lifespans, and so on.
 In this way, a nature is a species, or a homeostatic set of properties, or a natural kind.

 When such a kind-concept corresponds to a real natural kind or "nature", that nature is potentially discernible both by contrasting it with other kinds of things and by comparing it with instances of the same kind.
 Hans Fink explains:

 >The nature of x is both what is special about this x and what makes this x one of the x’s as opposed to the y’s.
-When x is defined per genus et differentiam both the genus and the differentiating characteristic and their combination could be taken to express what is the nature of x....
+When x is defined per genus et differentia both the genus and the differentiating characteristic and their combination could be taken to express what is the nature of x....
 Human nature is what differentiates us from the animals and the plants.
 By nature we are rational beings.
 Our human nature, however, is also that in virtue of which we belong to the animal kingdom and to the living organisms.
 By nature we are mammals.
 We may thus use the concept of nature to differentiate rather than include, but also to include rather than differentiate.
 And we may use the concept of nature to express that differentiation and inclusion should not be seen as incompatible."[@fink 207]

 As Fink points out, the concept of a nature gathers and divides.
 It gathers up all the members or putative members of a kind and divides the kind from other kinds.
 With this definition in view, we can see what the point of the old formula was, that man was a rational animal, or a featherless biped.
 There are many animals, but few (if any) other rational ones.
 There may even be other rational creatures who are not animals (artificial intelligences, gods, intelligent Alpha Centurions, or what have you), but so far as we know, we are the only rational animals in the cosmos.